Snapchat/KeyDB-docs/docs/sentinel.md

 a way to perform automatic fail over when a master instance is not functioning correctly.

-The plan is to provide a usable beta implementation of KeyDB Sentinel in a short time, preferably in mid July 2012.

 In short this is what KeyDB Sentinel will be able to do:

 * Monitor master and slave instances to see if they are available.